-These southern Paula Deen deviled eggs are creamy, delicious and made with pickle relish.
+These easy southern Paula Deen deviled eggs are creamy, delicious and made with pickle relish.
 It's a classic recipe with a lot of variation options (see below): cajun, curry, jalapeno, wasabi, no mayo and more!

 We got this recipe from Paula Deen, queen of southern cooking.
 Her recipe is very traditional, which we love!
 We've expanded her instructions and added a lot of fun variations.